PranavChandrakumar/Reinforcement-Learning-Rocket-Centering/README.md

 ```
 mt19937 rng(42)
 ```
-Change the rangom number generator to any desired seed, and recompile and run the program to view the changes to the simulation.
+Change the random number generator to any desired seed, and recompile and run the program to view the changes to the simulation.